ncborcherding/Trex/README.md

 ## Seurat or Single-Cell Experiment

-You can run Trex within your Seurat or Single-Cell Experiemt workflow. **Importantly** `runTrex()` will automatically filter single-cells that do not contain TCR information in the meta data of the single-cell object.
+You can run Trex within your Seurat or Single-Cell Experiment workflow. **Importantly** `runTrex()` will automatically filter single-cells that do not contain TCR information in the meta data of the single-cell object.

 ```r
 seuratObj_Tonly <- runTrex(seuratObj, #The single cell object